 The Border Gateway Protocol (BGP) [1] has been the Internet's de-facto interdomain routing protocol for the last decade.
-During the last few years, numerous exploits of BGP have been discovered and documented [2].
-Network operators can protect their networks against most of these vulnerabilities by adopting good administrative practices, such as authenticating peering connections with neighbors and giving routing-protocol traffic high priority in the data plane.
-However, the routers cannot easily verify the contents of the BGP messages-by default, routers believe what they hear.
-This vulnerability allows Autonomous Systems (ASs) to announce false (bogus) routes that lead data packets along the wrong paths.
-These bogus routes arise for one of two reasons:
+During this time several exploits have been discovered and documented [2].
+Most of these vulnerabilities can be avoided by adopting good administrative practices such as authenticating peering connections with neighbors and giving routing-protocol traffic the highest priority.
+Unfortunately, the protocol's most troublesome weakness is also the hardest to resolve: BGP does not have any means to verify the routing information-by default, routers trust the contents of all routing messages.